rsliter/rsliter.github.com/source/_posts/2013-11-14-como-se-dice-dot-dot-dot.markdown

 comments: true
 categories:  ['learning', 'spanish', 'ecuador']
 ---
 When I moved to Ecuador a few months ago I needed to learn Spanish quickly.
-Being surrounded by the language has been a great help; many of the tricks I used to learn the language can also help fake the immersion experience.
+Although being surrounded by the language has been a great help, many of the tricks I used to learn could also be used to mimic the experience of immersion.

 <strong>Start here: Duolingo</strong>
 I was initially far too intimidated to practice speaking with native speakers.
 My accent was terrible!
 My verb conjugations were a mess!
 To gain confidence I can't recommend [Duolingo](http://www.duolingo.com/) highly enough, despite criticisms of its nonsensical phrases seemingly lacking real-world application\*.
 The app's combination of drilling and silliness helped me overcome my fear of speaking Spanish with others.